-The Low-Income Public Housing program (also referred to as public housing or LIPH) included 5,243 units as of year-end 2022.
+The Low-Income Public Housing program (also referred to as Public Housing or LIPH) included 5,243 units as of year-end 2023.
 Public housing units are in high-rises (large apartment buildings), Scattered Sites units (small apartment buildings and single-family homes scattered throughout the city) and in communities at High Point, Lake City Court, NewHolly, Rainier Vista and Yesler.
 HUD's MTW Block Grant provides funding to help pay for operating costs exceeding rental income.
 Households typically pay approximately 30% of their monthly income for rent and utilities.
-About 100 of these public housing units are utilized by service providers who provide transitional housing or services to residents.
-About 900 public housing units are part of the Seattle Senior Housing Program.
-Forty units receiving public housing subsidy through SHA are owned by nonprofits and operated as traditional public housing.
+About 100 of these Public Housing units are utilized by service providers who provide transitional housing or services to residents.
+More than 900 public housing units are part of the Seattle Senior Housing Program.
+Forty units receiving Public Housing subsidy through SHA are owned by nonprofits and operated as traditional Public Housing.